Ads keep this website free for you.

 Investments in a Loss Position

 If the investments have declined in value and the spouse cannot repay the loan, you may decide to forgive the loan, and debt forgiveness rules may apply.
-If you want to learn more about this, you should seek the advice of a Chartered Professional Accountant (CPA) experienced in this area.
+If you want to learn more about this, you should seek the advice of a Chartered Professional Accountant (CPA) experienced in this area, or a tax lawyer.

 Attribution Rules

 See our article on attribution rules re gifts, transfers or loans to a spouse or related minor child.
-Although there are no attribution rules for a gift of funds to a spouse or minor child for any use other than purchasing income-producing investments, it must be clear that the spouse has actually paid interest on the loan.
+Although there are no attribution rules for a gift of funds to a spouse or minor child for any use other than purchasing income-producing investments, in order to avoid the attribution rules on loans, it must be clear that the spouse or child has actually paid interest on the loan.

 TaxTips.ca Resources